RxLaboratory/Duik/src-docs/duik-manual/docs/autorig.md

 IK is a way to animate limbs by moving a controller located at the tip of the limb (i.e. at the hand or at the foot).
 This means that animating with IK uses positions, which are interpreted into the rotation of each part of the limb.
 This seems very natural when one manipulates it, but it is actually an advanced process.
 It is invaluable when the hand, or the foot, have interactions with anything else (like the foot interacting with the ground when the character walks).
 IK are the only way to animate the position of the hips while keeping the feet stuck on the ground, or the hand against a wall.
 But as animating with IK means animating positions, it is actually **not the easiest nor the smartest way to animate limbs**.
-It's needed when there are interactions, but in any other case (most of the cases for arms), you should prefer  animating with FK.
+It's needed when there are interactions, but in any other case (most of the cases for the arms), you should prefer animating with FK.

 ![Arm Animation](img/examples/parent-structure.gif)
 _Animation by [Jissse](http://jissse.com)_
-In this animation, you can see how the "hand" is animated independantly from the "shoulder", which both animated using positions, without any rotation keyframe.
+In this animation, you can see how the "hand" is animated independantly from the "shoulder", which are both animated using positions, without any rotation keyframe.
 This means that, for example, the hand can be fixed while the shoulder moves.

 ### ![Constraints Icon](img/duik-icons/autorig/fk-icon-r.png) Forward Kinematics (FK)